John T. Brobeck

 Music Bldg, Room 228

 He directed the Collegium Musicum of the university from 1989-2004, during which time the group performed works ranging from the Machaut Mass through Bach's St. John Passion, and currently coaches the student ensemble Arizona Baroque.
-He also holds an appointment as Organist and Director of Music at Northminster Presbyterian Church, Tucson, where he has conducted the Mozart Requiem and accompanied a wide variety of major choral works.
+He also holds an appointment as Organist and Director of Music at Northminster Presbyterian Church, Tucson, where he has conducted and/or accompanied a number of major choral works, including Requiem settings by Brahms, Fauré, and Mozart, Mass settings by Haydn and Mozart, and oratorios such as Handel's Messiah, Haydn's Creation, and Mendelssohn's Elijah.
 He is active locally as an organ recitalist and has a longstanding relationship with the University of Arizona choirs as a harpsichord or organ accompanist.
 The latter relationship includes a performance of the Duruflé Requiem in April 2012 with the Arizona Choir.